Waheed Murad: Last days and death

 Waheed's son Aadil was in Karachi staying with his grandmother.
 A day before his face surgery, Waheed celebrated his son's birthday.
 He bought several gifts for Aadil and wished him a happy year.

 He returned late to spend the night at Anita Ayub's mother Mumtaz Ayub's home.
 When Waheed did not wake up until late, the door had to be forced open and Waheed was found lying on the floor, dead for several hours.
 A paan leaf with an unidentified substance in it was found in his mouth.
 It is not clear if the cause of death was a heart attack or suicide.
-Waheed was buried near his father's grave in Gulberg Graveyard in Lahore.
+Waheed was buried near his father's grave in Firdous Market Cemetery Lahore.

 Personal life

 Waheed Murad married Salma, the daughter of a Karachi-based industrialist, on 17 September 1964.
 They had two daughters, Aaliya and Sadia, and one son, (Adil).
 Sadia died in infancy.